FlippingBinary/wqxweblib-python/README.md

     from wqxweblib import WQXWeb

-    wqx = WQXWeb( 'username', 'private key in base64' )
+    wqxweb = WQXWeb( 'username', 'private key in base64' )

-    datasetId = wqx.StartImport( importConfigurationID, fileId, fileType=wqx.CSV, newOrExistingData=wqx.CONTAINS_NEW_OR_EXISTING, uponCompletion=wqx.DO_NOT_EXPORT, ignoreFirstRowOfFile=True )
+    datasetId = wqxweb.StartImport( importConfigurationID, fileId, fileType=wqxweb.CSV, newOrExistingData=wqxweb.CONTAINS_NEW_OR_EXISTING, uponCompletion=wqxweb.DO_NOT_EXPORT, ignoreFirstRowOfFile=True )

     print( f"The import of dataset {datasetId} has begun.
-Check it's status with a call to wqx.GetStatus(datasetId)" )
+Check it's status with a call to wqxweb.GetStatus(datasetId)" )

 **Example with auto export and without auto submit:**

     from wqxweblib import WQXWeb

-    wqx = WQXWeb( 'username', 'private key in base64' )
+    wqxweb = WQXWeb( 'username', 'private key in base64' )

-    datasetId = wqx.StartImport( importConfigurationID, fileId, fileType=wqx.CSV, newOrExistingData=wqx.CONTAINS_NEW_OR_EXISTING, uponCompletion=wqx.EXPORT_IMPORT, ignoreFirstRowOfFile=True )
+    datasetId = wqxweb.StartImport( importConfigurationID, fileId, fileType=wqxweb.CSV, newOrExistingData=wqxweb.CONTAINS_NEW_OR_EXISTING, uponCompletion=wqxweb.EXPORT_IMPORT, ignoreFirstRowOfFile=True )

     print( f"The import of dataset {datasetId} has begun.
-Check it's status with a call to wqx.GetStatus(datasetId)" )
+Check it's status with a call to wqxweb.GetStatus(datasetId)" )

 **Example with auto submit:**

     from wqxweblib import WQXWeb

-    wqx = WQXWeb( 'username', 'private key in base64' )
+    wqxweb = WQXWeb( 'username', 'private key in base64' )

-    datasetId = wqx.StartImport( importConfigurationID, fileId, fileType=wqx.CSV, newOrExistingData=wqx.CONTAINS_NEW_OR_EXISTING, uponCompletion=wqx.SUBMIT_IMPORT, ignoreFirstRowOfFile=True )
+    datasetId = wqxweb.StartImport( importConfigurationID, fileId, fileType=wqxweb.CSV, newOrExistingData=wqxweb.CONTAINS_NEW_OR_EXISTING, uponCompletion=wqxweb.SUBMIT_IMPORT, ignoreFirstRowOfFile=True )

     print( f"The import of dataset {datasetId} has begun.
-Check it's status with a call to wqx.GetStatus(datasetId)" )
+Check it's status with a call to wqxweb.GetStatus(datasetId)" )

 ## StartXmlExport